athena-framework/website/docs/architecture/validator.md

 ## Custom Constraints

-In addition to the general information for defining [Custom Constraints](../Validator/Constraint#custom-constraints), the validator component defines a specific type for defining service based constraint validators: `AVD::ServiceConstraintValidator`.
+In addition to the general information for defining [Custom Constraints][Athena::Validator--custom-constraints], the validator component defines a specific type for defining service based constraint validators: `AVD::ServiceConstraintValidator`.
 This type should be inherited from instead of `AVD::ConstraintValidator` _IF_ the validator for your custom constraint needs to be a service, E.x.

 ```crystal
 class Athena::Validator::Constraints::CustomConstraint < AVD::Constraint